prashant-kr-ydv/Ultrasonics-Radar-System/README.md

 # Ultrasonics-Radar-System
 An ultrasonic radar project for unauthorized human / animal or object detection system.
 The system can monitor an area of limited range.
+The first file is the Arduino sketch.
+The second file contains the code for Processing IDE.